Nexus Dynamics

 Nexus Dynamics Founded

 OMD rebrands as Nexus Dynamics and declares corporate sovereignty.
 Their pitch to surviving governments: let us rebuild the networks, and civilization survives.
+The alternative was unthinkable.
 Within five years, Nexus controls 40% of remaining computational infrastructure.
+No government present at the negotiation remembers agreeing to all the terms they signed.

 Fragment Collection Begins